Silver Criteria

 Sequenced Leg and Arm Jump

-Dog holds a Sit Pretty (AKA ‘Beg’ on hind legs) for 5 seconds.
+Dog holds a Sit Pretty unassisted (AKA ‘Beg’ on hind legs) for 5 seconds.

 Spin and Jump into Handler's Arms